sarvalabs/js-moi-sdk/docs/source/getting-started.rst

 **Logic**

-Todo: pending has to be updated
+Logic is a program stored on the blockchain that operates based on predefined rules and conditions, eliminating the need for intermediaries and ensuring transparency, security, and immutability of interactions.

+Logic is typically used to facilitate and automate various types of digital interactions, ranging from financial interactions to supply chain management and decentralized applications (DApps).

 **Manifest**

-Todo: pending has to be updated
+Manifest is a specification that defines the structure of logic object which includes routines, classes, methods, and state.
+It facilitates seamless interaction, accurate encoding and decoding of data for invoking routines.

 **Receipt**

-After a interaction is executed on the network, a receipt is generated and stored on the blockchain as a record of that interaction's execution.
+After an interaction is executed on the network, a receipt is generated and stored on the blockchain as a record of that interaction's execution.
 Receipts contains detailed information about the interaction's execution, including whether it was successful, the fuel used, and other relevant data.